simonbjork/exchange-docs/docs/nuke/settings.md

 It's recommended to keep this value at 1 and assume 1 Nuke unit = 1 meter.

-Note that ReadGeo nodes are not scaled.
+Note that ReadGeo/GeoImport nodes are not scaled.

 ---